 “It’s not a long one, I won’t go over time,” I add.

+“OK.”
 He settles his hands into a gentle bowl-shape, palms facing upwards, open on his lap.
 As he always does.
-As though he expects me to vomit my feelings into his palms so he can study them, read them.
+Like he’s expecting me to vomit up all my feelings into his palms so he can read them, study them.

 I clear my throat.
 “You’ll listen?”